-In a campus wide state of emergency, following buildings evacuations and the establishment of secure holding areas, it is important to establish several positions to assist in any prolonged recovery operations.
+In a campus wide state of emergency, following buildings evacuations and the establishment of secure holding areas, if the AFI Campus will remain under an emergency declaration for an extended period with limited or no access to certified state, city or local emergency personnel, it will be important to establish several positions outside of Campus Administration and core ERT members to assist in any prolonged recovery operations.
 These positions will generally aid in disaster recovery by managing aid stations and survivors on campus.
 Each position will report to and take overall guidance from Campus Administration and ERT Team Leaders, while autonomously handling their respective area.
 Below are descriptions of several vital positions that can be filled by ERT members or other responsible volunteer personnel present.